Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Children

-It's always a good idea to socialise your pup with children, even if you don't have any yourself, so that he knows how to behave with them when he grows up.
+It's sensible to socialise your pup with children, even if you don't have any yourself, so that he knows how to behave with them when he grows up.
 Children can be quite frightening and confusing for dogs, because they tend to move in erratic ways, make high-pitched noises, and even poke dogs in sensitive places, or pull their ears and tails.
 Children often get carried away when they are telling dogs what to do, and give several commands at once, or jumble up commands.
 Take your pup to a play area, so he can watch children, and make sure any children who approach him do so with quiet voices, and only give him long, calming strokes.
-Explain what dogs like, like nice, calm people, and what they don't like, like people who rush up to them screaming.
+Explain what dogs like, ie nice, calm people, and what they don't like, ie people who rush up to them screaming.

-An adult dog that is child-phobic, and runs away or freezes when children approach needs the same sort of gentle treatment, to socialise him, but just let him watch children at first, don't let children approach until he has relaxed.
+An adult dog who is child-phobic, and runs away or freezes when children approach needs the same sort of gentle treatment, to socialise him, but just let him watch children at first, don't let children approach until he has relaxed.
 Instead, they can carefully throw titbits in front of the dog, and say 'good dog'.
 Try letting him investigate older children first, and ask the child to talk quietly and make slow movements, or just sit and pretend to read, while appearing to ignore the dog.
 If your dog likes playing ball, ask the child to ignore the dog, and just throw a ball.
+Supervise all ball games with children, especially if your dog is very keen, and make sure the dog always sits before the ball is thrown.
+This should be automatic when you play ball, because it doesn't matter if the dog grazes your hand, but the same level of contact can do more damage to a child's hand.

-Older children are useful allies in training programmes, and you can find out from fellow parents with dogs which local training classes are child-friendly.
+Older children can be very useful allies in training programmes.
+You can find out from fellow parents with dogs which local training classes are child-friendly.
 Smaller dogs are much easier for children to handle in a class, but children can still be taught how to give clear commands to larger dogs, and how to get them to behave well.

 Coprophagia